 Topical and current events can help students make connections to prior learning and enhance the relevance of new learning.
-Scan the news media for topics that relate to ongoing issues such as cheaper housing or saving for their financial future.
+Scan the media for topics that relate to ongoing issues, such as cheaper housing or saving for their financial future.

-Every community has experts who can inspire your students’ thinking, provide information, and add emotional impact.
-You can choose to invite experts to the classroom to visit virtually or in person.
+Every community has experts who can inspire your students’ thinking, provide information and add emotional impact.
+You can choose to invite experts to the classroom, visit in person or meet virtually.

 Students can take part in social action to demonstrate financial capability, or share their knowledge with others.
 This gives a greater depth and purpose to their learning and allows them to use new knowledge and skills within a relevant context.

 Create a travelling roadshow with your students that you can take to a local kindergarten or rest home.
-Ask to set up a display in the local public library, or Citizens Advice Bureau.
-Create a financial trade show to share with other students and wider community.
+Ask to set up a display in the local public library or Citizens Advice Bureau.
+Create a financial trade show to share with other students and the wider community.

 Hit enter to search or ESC to close